loculus-project/loculus/preprocessing/specification.md

 }
 ```

-The `source` field(s) specifies the source of the error.
-It can be empty if the error is very general or if it is not possible to pinpoint a specific source.
+The `unprocessedFields` field(s) specifies the source of the error.
+It can be empty if the error is very general or if it is not possible to pinpoint a specific unprocessed metadata source.
 If the error is caused by the value in a metadata field, the `name` field should contain the name of a metadata field.
 If a nucleotide sequence caused the error, the `name` field should contain the (segment) name of the nucleotide sequence.

-The `affected` field(s) work similarly but specify which fields in the processed output are affected by the error or warning.
+The `processedFields` field(s) work similarly but specify which fields in the processed output are affected by the error or warning.

 The `message` should contain a human-readable message describing the error.
 It may be useful to include the user input in this message.